rahulsingh34/fiftyville-sql/README.md

-# fiftyville
+# fiftyville-sql

-Solving a high profile crime (duck theft)
+Solving a high profile crime (duck theft) with SQL